LIMUNIMI/NITHlibrary/README.md

 NITHlibrary is built using C# within __Microsoft Visual Studio__.
 We recommend using the same for an optimal development experience.
 In order to use NITHlibrary you can simply clone this repo, place its folder next to your project folder and add a reference to it within your project (and/or add it to your __Solution__ in __Visual Studio__).

-- [ ] Precompiled DLLs will be available soon.
+- [ ] Precompiled DLLs will be available in the future.

 ## Contents Overview